-Many of the options below are quirky enough that it’s unlikely that your target already owns them, but once they use some of these accessories, they’ll wonder how they ever lived without them.
+Many of the campervan gifts below are quirky enough that it’s unlikely that your target already owns them, but once they use some of these accessories, they’ll wonder how they ever lived without them.

 Camper Gift Ideas Every RV Enthusiast Truly Needs